Sams-Ddev/C-dailly_programming/README.md

 Feel free to explore the projects, modify the code, and use them as a starting point for your own projects.
 Each project is accompanied by a detailed explanation and example code to help you understand and learn.

+## Applications of C Programming
+C was initially used for system development work, particularly the programs that make-up the operating system.
+C was adopted as a system development language because it produces code that runs nearly as fast as the code written in assembly language.
+Some examples of the use of C are -

+- Operating Systems
+- Language Compilers
+- Assemblers
+- Text Editors
+- Print Spoolers
+- Network Drivers
+- Modern Programs
+- Databases
+- Language Interpreters
+- Utilities

 ## Getting Started

 To get started with the projects, follow these steps: